NWA World Historic Welterweight Championship: History

-In 1948 the Mexican lucha libre or professional wrestling promotion Empresa Mexicana de Lucha Libre (EMLL; Spanish for "Mexican Wrestling Enterprise") created the World Welterweight Championship.
+In 1948 the Mexican wrestling promotion Empresa Mexicana de Lucha Libre (EMLL; Spanish for "Mexican Wrestling Enterprise") created the World Welterweight Championship.
 (Note: Duncan & Will (2000) p.
 390, Chapter name "EMLL NWA Welterweight Title") When EMLL became a member of the National Wrestling Alliance (NWA) in 1952 the championship was given the "NWA" prefix and became known as the NWA World Welterweight Championship.
 In the late 1980s, EMLL left the National Wrestling Alliance (NWA) to avoid the politics of the NWA.
 (Note: Hornbakker (2006) p 305: "EMLL was a member of the NWA from 1952 to 1986, and Lutteroth controlled the Alliance world light heavyweight, middleweight and welterweight titles.")
 While they left the NWA they did retain control of the NWA World Welterweight Championship as their main championship of the welterweight division.
 They also promoted the Mexican National Welterweight Championship as a secondary title in the Welterweight division.
 (Note: Duncan & Will (2000) p.
 392 chapter name "Mexico: National Welterweight Title) In 1992 EMLL changed their name and became known as Consejo Mundial de Lucha Libre (CMLL; "World Wrestling Council") to rebrand themselves as a separate entity after leaving the NWA.
 (Note: Madigan "in the late 1980s EMLL withdrew from the National Wrestling Alliance") They added a third welterweight championship to the promotion when they created the CMLL World Welterweight Championship on February 15, 1992.

 After the introduction of the CMLL championship, the then-reigning NWA World Welterweight Championship Misterioso left CMLL, vacating the championship.
 (Note: Duncan & Will (2000) p.
 390 "Vacant in 92/05 when Misterioso leaves EMLL.")
 For the subsequent three years, CMLL did not promote the NWA World Welterweight Championship until bringing it back in the winter of 1995.
 Negro Casas won the championship, holding it until August 1996 where he lost it as part of a tournament to create the J-Crown, eight championships unified as one. from 1996 through 2007 the championship was promoted in Japan, but on November 27, 2007, La Sombra defeated Hajime Ohara to bring the championship back to CMLL.